 How should I store my apples before making applesauce?

-If you get your apples days or a week or two before making homemade applesauce, it’s best to keep them in a cool, dark place.
+If you get your apples days before making homemade applesauce, it’s best to keep them in a cool, dark place.
 Or if they’re kept in the refrigerator, they should be placed in the humidifier/fruit compartment.

 Is it best to store homemade applesauce in the refrigerator or freezer?